formycore/Devops_Notes/KUBERNETES/kubeadm_install_Nov_2022/Install_kubeadm_centos7_2022_Nov.md

 # ONLY ON MASTER
 1) kubeadm init

+        here we get the join command for the nodes copy that to the nodes
 #### If you have lost the kubeadm join command with the token id then you can generate a new one using
 kubeadm token create --print-join-command
 #### if you are root user then execute this